-In response to increasing industry concerns about meeting Maximum Residue Levels (MRLs) for pesticides in foreign markets, the WTFRC initiated studies in 2011 in apple and cherry to develop some residue data for commonly used pesticides to help Washington growers make more informed choices about their spray programs.
-The WTFRC Internal Program recently completed 2015 studies in cherry and apple which included several newly registered insecticides, acaricides, and fungicides.
-The results of those studies are available below, as well as similar reports from previous years on apple and cherry; for more information on MRLs, please consult the Northwest Horticultural Council website www.nwhort.org.
+In response to increasing industry concerns about meeting Maximum Residue Levels (MRLs) for pesticides in foreign markets, the WTFRC initiated studies in 2011 in apple and cherry to develop some residue data for commonly used insecticides and fungicides to help Washington growers make more informed choices about their spray programs.
+The WTFRC Internal Program recently completed its 2016 study in apple which included 13 insecticides/acaricides and 7 fungicides, as well as considering the effects on residues from 3 sunburn management programs: overhead cooling, application of a waxy sunburn protectant (Raynox), or application of a calcium carbonate-based fertilizer with sunburn protective qualities (Eclipse).
+The results of that study are available below, as well as similar reports from previous years on apple and cherry.

 2015 WTFRC Cherry Residue Study

 2013 WTFRC Cherry Residue Study